CodeYourFuture/syllabus-archive/html-css/lesson1.md

 > **Exercise (pair programming):** Work in pairs to make the blue buttons on the page red (`#ce5f31`).
 The white button, which says "Volunteer", should remain white but the text should change to red.

-## CSS Inheritance

-Some CSS styles applied to one element will be "inherited" by their child elements.
-These are usually styles which apply to the content of the elements, such as font family and color.
-Other properties, like margins, paddings and borders, don't get passed down to children.

-> In English, the word **inherit** refers to something, like the color of your eyes, which you can receive from your parent.
-We use this to describe how "child" HTML elements can inherit styles from "parent" HTML elements.

-We'll do two quick exercises to explore what gets inherited, what doesn't, and why.

-> **Exercise:** Work in pairs and use the [background properties](http://www.htmldog.com/references/css/properties/background/) to add a [assets/jumbotron-background.jpg](background image) to the jumbotron.
-Did these styles have "inheritance"?
-Why do you think they did or did not?

-Now that the background image is in place, the text is difficult to read.
-The text needs to be white.

-> **Exercise:** Work in pairs and use just one CSS rule to set all of the text in the jumbotron to white.
-To do this, you'll need to use inheritance.
-Why do you think some styles, like text color, get inherited?

 ## Pseudo Classes

 You can assign CSS rules to a class like this: